Olympic Housing Trust

 Dundee Hill

-We are thrilled to be developing our flagship project in Jefferson County.
-A generous local supporter in Port Townsend has donated land where we will build five new houses that will be permanently affordable to first time home buyers in our community.
-This project will neighbor an existing community garden space which aligns our commitment to both housing and food resiliency.
+We are thrilled to be developing our flagship homeownership project in Jefferson County.
+Born out of a generous donation of land, we are able to build five new permanently affordable townhomes to neighbor an existing community garden.
+This project aligns our commitment to both housing and food resiliency.

 Learn more and follow our progress with Dundee Hill here.